kazsaj/command-queue/README.md

 - (OK) logging to output via a formatter somewhat matches nginx
 - (OK) add failed entries to a list (with datetime)
 - (OK) fix issues with running a single thread only
-- prepare a makefile
+- (OK) prepare a makefile
-    - build
-    - build release (for alpine)
+- makefile - build release for alpine
-    - test
-    - run
-    - format